-JMX objectname is the full name of MBean in form of ( domain:key=value, key=value, ..).
+JMX objectname is the full name of Mbean in form of ( domain:key=value, key=value, ..).
 Wildcard (\) can exist anywhere in the objectname.

 Depending on wildcard definition, use SiblingColumnStorageStrategy to extract resource label.
-If wildcard exists in the value (usual case), use corresponding key as the sibling-column-name parameter.
+If wildcard exists in the value ( usual case), use corresponding key as the sibling-column-name parameter. for ex: org.apache.activemg:BrokerName=\,Type=Queue,Destination=com.mycompany.myqueue

-For example: org.apache.activemq:BrokerName=\,Type=Queue,Destination=com.mycompany.myqueue